Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ## Verify that the pods are running

-1. After the installation is complete, run the command below with the namespace you selected for the Istio agent location and confirm that the pods are all in a running status.
+1. After the installation is complete, run the following command with the namespace you selected for the Istio agent location and confirm that the pods are all in a running status:

     ```bash
     kgp -n amplify-agents